 Basic probability theory, basic complexity (the classes P, NP, BPP, NP-completeness).
 Some prior informal-level knowledge of cryptography, such as the undergraduate course 0369.3049, is recommended but not required.
-Perhaps the most important pre-requisite
+Perhaps the most important pre-requisite is mathematical maturity: The ability to read, understand, complete, and generate mathematical proofs.

 This is a graduate course.
-Undergraduate students are encouraged to take 0369.3049.
-In some special cases, however, undergraduates who receive personal permission of the instructor can take the course.
+Undergraduate students are encouraged to take 0369.3049, which is also given this semester.
+In some special cases, however, undergraduates who receive personal permission from the instructor can take this course.

 Course requirements: There will be weekly problem sets (around 10 altogether).
 Each problem set is due in class the following week.
-You are encouraged to collaborate and consult external resources in solving the homework problems.
+You are encouraged to collaborate with fellow students and consult external resources in solving the homework problems.
 However, you should write the solution on your own, and list all external resources and collaborators.
+You are also encouraged to type up your solutions.
+In addition to making the grader happier and thereby up your scores, this is invaluable exercise towards technical writing, which is a critical part of doing successful research.

 In addition, there will be a final exam.

 Reading material: We will not follow any single textbook.
 Still, practically all the material that will be presented in class is covered by one or more of the resources listed below, as well as many others that are available online.
-Beware, however, that conventions, notations and definitions may differ from lecture.
-See the syllabus of the class of fall 2010 for a more detailed description of the two books below, as well as several other useful ones.
+Beware, however, that conventions, notations and definitions may differ from the ones used in the lectures.